shawnbrown/squint/README.rst

 Squint is a simple query interface for tabular data that's light-weight and easy to learn.
-A core feature of Squint is that **the structure of a query's selection matches the structure of its result**.
+A core feature of Squint is that **the structure of a query's selection determines the structure of its result**.
 With it you can:

 * Select data using Python literals—sets, lists, dictionaries,